gregcope/pastyAndChablis/README.md

 * Have a proper cert/domain name
 * CDN and origin config, secured to only answer CDN
 * Configured as Code
-* Learn all the deep details of AWS Cloudformation/config
+* Learn all the deep details
+* Be secure, low cost and good observability

+## AWS Design

+* Cloudfront config, with correct TLS cert tied to a;
+* S3 Origin for static assets
+* Simple API Gateway
+* Lambda secured to API GW only
+* Lambda is secured to DynamoDB, Cloudwatch logs, SES only

+## Code logic

+* Form checks input
+* If valid sends an email, saves order to db
+* and sends HTML response to user

 ## AWS Simple Email Service verififcaiton